lter/Deims7-8-Migration/documentation/parseVariables/README.md

-# Convert DEIMS7 variables (attributes) Code/Definition to Drupal8 content type
+# Convert DEIMS7 variables (attributes) to Drupal8 content types

 The process of converting DEIMS7 variables entities into content types involves several steps which are outlined in this document.